iltommi/qdb-documentation/source/api/common.rst

 Expiry
 ------

 Any entry within quasardb can have an expiry time.
 Once the expiry time is passed, the entry is removed and is no longer accessible.
-Through the API the expiry time precision is one second.
+Through the API the expiry time precision is one millisecond.
 Internally, quasardb clock resolution is operating system dependant, but often below 100 µs.

-Expiry time can either be absolute (with the number of seconds relative to epoch) or relative (with the number of seconds relative to when the call is made).
-To prevent an entry from expiring, one provides a 0 absolute time.
+Expiry time can either be absolute (with the number of milliseconds relative to epoch) or relative (with the number of milliseconds relative to when the call is made).
+To prevent an entry from expiring, one provides the predefined "never expires" value.
 By default entries never expire.
-Specifying an expiry in the past results in the entry being removed.
+Specifying an expiry slightly in the past (couple of minutes) results in the entry being removed.
+If the expiry is more than a couple of minutes in the past, it is considered invalid.

 Modifying an entry in any way (via an update, removal, compare and swap operation...) resets the expiry to 0 unless otherwise specified.

-All absolute expiry time are UTC and 64-bit large, meaning there is no practical limit to an expiry time.
+All absolute expiry times are UTC and 64-bit large, meaning there is no practical limit to an expiry time.

 Iteration
 ---------